INN/largo/docs/users/interactives.rst

 Posts can display a wide variety of interactive content, like maps, data tables, and other content from other sources.
 Most regular posts should use the One Column (Standard) template, since this provides the best reading experience when the post is comprised of mainly text.
 For posts containing interactives and visual elements wider than the One Column Template, you can optionally select the Full-widget template in the Layout Options panel.

 The full-width template should be used judiciously, and only when the one-column template is too narrow for display of embedded, interactive, and other visual content.
 Consider the content from the reader's point of view, and select the full-width template only if it enhances the user experience.
+Note that if you include text in the post in addition to your graphic, the line length will be the full width of the page.
+This is too long for optimal readability so you might consider using the standard one column template instead.

 Using the Full-width template in a post
 ==========

 To apply the full-width template to a post, select it from the dropdown menu in the post's **Layout Options** panel.

-Note that the full-width template has no sidebar, and when used the content will fill most of the width of the post page.
+Note that the full-width template has no sidebar, and when used the content will fill the full width of the container (1170px).

 Embedding Interactives and Other Visual Content
 ===========